motomechatronics/amr_pallet_trucks/README.md

 Figure 3.3: result pressing the fork the bin and the elevator up buttons.
 </h4>

-- press **go to recycling** button and next the **elevator down** button, the expected result is shown in figure 3.4.
+- press the **go to recycling** button and next the **elevator down** button, the expected result is shown in figure 3.4.

 <p align="center">
 <img src="docs/move to recycling area lift down full bin.gif" width="700" />
 </p>

 <h4 align="center">
-Figure 3.4: result pressing the go to recycling and elevator down buttons.
+Figure 3.4: result pressing the go to recycling and the elevator down buttons.
 </h4>

-- press **disengagement** button and when the AMR will be disengaged press **recycling bin** and **go to empty bin** buttons.
+- press the **disengagement** button and when the AMR will be disengaged press the **recycling bin** and the **go to empty bin** buttons.
 The expected result is shown in figure 3.5.

 <p align="center">
 <img src="docs/disengagement and go to load empty bin.gif" width="700" />